Germey/LaravelGeetest/README.md

 </form>
 ```

-It will render like this.
+It will render like this:

 ![](https://ws4.sinaimg.cn/large/006tKfTcly1fh3qp3fhafj30i8052q37.jpg)

 When you click the `submit` button, it will verify the Geetest Code.
 If you didn't complete the validation, it will alert some text and prevent the form from submitting.

-Or you can set other style of Geetest.
+Or you can set other style of Geetest:

 ```php
 {!!
 Geetest::render('float') !!}